-The area covered by these Standards shall be the service area of Benton County P.U.D.
+The area covered by these Standards shall be Stevens, Spokane, Whitman, and Pend Oreille County in the state of Washington.

 II.
 MINIMUM QUALIFICATIONS:

 Minimum qualifications must be clearly stated and applied in a nondiscriminatory manner [WAC 296-05-015(17)].